9 Types of Shower Heads & What You Need to Know About Them

 Does your city suffer from hard water?
 Hard water leaves marks on your clean dishes and fixtures, makes it difficult for shampoos and soaps to suds up and can leave your clothes feeling stiff.

 A filtered shower head is the easiest solution to hard water in your shower.
 With a filtered shower head, you’ll also reap the benefits of healthier skin and hair!

-The major downsides of this type are that there are few styles available with limited spray patterns.
-The filters also need to be replaced every 6 months or so, depending on your water’s hardness.
+The major downside of this type is that there are few styles available with limited spray patterns.
+The filters also need replacing every 6 months or so, depending on your water’s hardness.

 Pros: Soaps and shampoos suds up more easily, healthier hair and skin.

 Cons: Limited styles and spray patterns, filters need to be replaced regularly.